Dharma’s gas fee policy is changing. Read on for specifics.

 1. Rising gas costs: over the past few months, we have sometimes paid $25 or more for user withdrawals, and even when gas is inexpensive, withdrawals cost several dollars each.
 These costs are simply not sustainable given our userbase’s growing scale.

-2. Incentive mismatch: By paying for user gas, users had no reason not to withdraw, exacerbating network congestion.
-By having users pay for their own gas, users are incentivized to wait for network congestion conditions that result in a withdrawal fee they are comfortable with.
+2. Incentive mismatch: By paying for user gas, users had no reason not to swap or withdraw, exacerbating network congestion.
+By having users pay for their own gas, users are incentivized to wait for network congestion conditions that result in a transaction fee they are comfortable with.

-And while we have considered a complicated incentive-aligning withdrawal policy, what’s simplest, safest, and most straightforward is to end the withdrawal fee subsidy.
+And while we have considered a complicated incentive-aligning fee policy, what’s simplest, safest, and most straightforward is to end the withdrawal fee subsidy.

 When does the new policy take effect?